cal-itp/data-infra/docs/analytics_onboarding/overview.md

 :::

 **Meetings to Expect - Analysts:**
 Look out for these meetings to be added to your calendar.

-More information on them can be found [in the 'How We Work' section](meetings).
+More information on them can be found in the  ['How We Work' section](meetings).

-- [ ]  Week 1:  Analytics Introduction + Technical Onboarding
+- [ ]  Week One:  Analytics Introduction + Technical Onboarding
 - [ ]  Weekly Data Services All-Hands
 - [ ]  Daily Stand-Ups
 - [ ]  Lunch & Learn